DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 4 - Cloud Application Security.md

     * this sign-in method ensures that all user authentication occurs on-premise
     * allows administrators to implement more rigorous levels of access control
         * Certificate authentication, key fob, card token, etc

+**Identity Federation Standards**
+* Security Assertion Markup Language (SAML)
+    * the most common federation standard, xml based
+* WS-Federation
+    * Defines mechanisms that allow different security realms to federate between each other
+* OpenID Connect
+    * Lets developers authenticate their users across websites and apps without having to own and manage passwords
+    * doesn't use SOAP, SAML, or XML
+* OAuth
+    * widely used for authorization services in web and mobile applications
+* Shibboleth
+    * Heavily used in education websites and apps

-Identity Providers (IdP)
+**Identity Providers (IdP)**
-* creates, maintains, and manages identity informatino while providing authentication services to applications
+* creates, maintains, and manages identity information while providing authentication services to applications
+* performs authentication services and pass reqired information to relying parties as needed, supplying the required authorization to access resources
-* Ex: Auzre AD is the IdP for Office 365
+* Ex: Auzre AD is the IdP for Office 365 which is the relying party
 * Other IDaaS options include OKTA and DUO
 * Social IdPs that support OAuth, like Google, Facebook, and Apple are common in Federation scenerios

-Authentication (AuthN)/Authorization (AuthZ)
+**Authentication (AuthN)/Authorization (AuthZ)**
 * Single sign-on (SSO)
     * means a user doesn't have to sign into every application
     * user logs in once and that credential is used for multiple apps
     * often called "modern authentication"
+    * user logs into an "authentication server"
+    * each resource the user attempts to access checks with the auth server to verify that the user has already successfully logged in

-Multi-factor authentication (MFA)
+**Multi-factor authentication (MFA)**
 * Something you **know** (pin/passord)
 * Something you **have** (trusted device)
 * Something you **are** (biometric)
+* One-time passwords fall under MFA and are highly encouraged for use with the first-time logins (you must change your password)
+* **Step-up authentication** is used during **high-risk transactions** or when violations have occurred in a transaction
+    * Challenge questions
+    * Out-of-band authentication (SMS, text, phone calls, etc)
+    * Dynamic knowledge-based authentication (question unique to the individual, previous address, etc.)
 * Preventative security control for attacks such as:
     * Phishing
     * Spear phishing